 The department offers evaluation, treatment, and consultative services in the field of benign and malignant hematologic disorders.
 The benign areas include disorders of:

-- Genetic disorders, such as hemoglobinopathies, enzymatic disorders, and the porphyrias
+- Genetic disorders, such as (eg: Thalassemia, porphyria, enzymatic disorders etc.)

 - Diagnostic work up of symptomatic presentations, such as fevers, lymphadenopathy, and complications of solid organ transplantation.

 Cleveland Clinic’s Blood & Marrow Transplant Program is internationally recognized as a leader in the field.
 Autologous, allogeneic, non-myeloablative, bone marrow, peripheral stem cell and umbilical cord blood transplants are performed for patients with leukemias, lymphomas, and other hematological malignancies and bone marrow failure states.